MKLab-ITI/pygrank/README.md

 The graph can be created with `networkx` or, for faster computations, with the library itself.
-Nodes can hold any kind of object or data type and you don't need to bother with conversion to integer identifiers - the library does all this internally and very fastly.
+Nodes can hold any kind of object or data type.
+You don't need to bother with conversion to integer identifiers - the library does this internally and very fastly.

 The above snippet first defines a `preprocessor`,